Notes from the design brief for Harrisdale Senior High School

-The design philosophy of the masterplan is to group interrelated programmed functions in such a way that a variety of spaces and smaller communities are created within the overall campus.
-The planning structure centres around a two storey building (or Hub building) which contains the primary western entry to the school, the main administration centre, student services, the information resource centre and staff room, and incorporates the café opening out on to the heart of the campus.
+The design philosophy of the masterplan is to group functions in a way that creates a variety of spaces and smaller communities within the overall campus.
+The structure centres around a two storey building (or Hub building) which contains the main entry to the school, the main administration centre, student services, the information resource centre and staff room, and incorporates the café opening out on to the heart of the campus.

 Key Design Objectives

-Harrisdale Senior High School will provide an exciting, safe and vibrant environment for students.
-The school will be one of the most significant buildings in the area and its scale and contemporary design will ensure it is seen as an education facility of the highest quality.
-And as a result it is hoped that the school will foster a sense of pride in the surrounding subdivision and become a place for young students to aspire to attend.
+Harrisdale Senior High School is one of the most significant buildings in the area and its scale and contemporary design will ensure it is seen as an education facility of the highest quality.
+It is hoped that the school fosters a sense of pride in the surrounding subdivision and is a place for students to aspire to attend.

 - provide a variety of external social spaces and informal learning areas for all students

 - design buildings with a strong presence and sense of identity